 1. Kitchen Staff

-The Kitchen is the heart of a restaurant.
-For smooth operations, a proper employee structure is required.
+The kitchen is the heart of a restaurant.
+For smooth operations, a proper human resource structure is required.
 In this particular department, there are various levels such as Gourmet Chef(Head Chef), Sous Chef, Chef De Partie, Commis, and helpers.
-However, in formats like QSR, takeaways and casual dining, the post of Head Chef and Sous Chef may not be required.
-Below is the chart that discusses and explains the different levels of the department, job profiles of different levels, qualification and experience required for each profile and the average salary of each post.
+However, in formats like QSRs, takeaways and casual dining, the post of Head Chef and Sous Chef may not be required.
+Below is a chart that discusses and explains the different levels of the department, job profiles of different levels, qualification and experience required for each profile and the average salary of each post.

 2. Managerial Staff

 The second most important part of the human resource structure for restaurants is the Managerial Staff.
 Human resources for your restaurants ensure that the restaurant is in one piece and thriving towards a single goal.
 These people are the intuitive soul of the restaurant, as the decisions of the Managerial Staff can make or break the customer experience and expectations.
-Managing and allocating right resources at the right time can help the restaurant to achieve efficiency, which can further help create a better experience for customers and better profit for owners.
+Managing and allocating the right resources at the right time can help the restaurant to achieve efficiency, which can further help create a better experience for customers and better profit for owners.
 Managerial Staff is broadly divided into three levels – Restaurant Manager, Cashier, and Storekeeper.
 Below is a chart explaining different job profiles, salary, qualifications and minimum experience required according to the HR Plan of a restaurant.

 3. Floor Staff

-Employees of the floor staff are the brand ambassadors of your restaurant, as they are the ones in direct contact with the customers.
+Employees working in this department of your restaurant are the brand ambassadors of your restaurant, as they are the ones who are in direct contact with the customers.
 Customers’ best and worst experience is often due to the floor staff.
-Therefore, it is important to have them well trained and on their toes.
+Therefore, it is essential to have them well trained and on their toes.

 The Floor Staff has a different set of employees such as Captains, Stewards, House Keeper, and Guard.
 This department is primarily required in Fine Dining, Restaurant cum Bar, and Casual dining formats.